embroider-build/release-plan/README.md

 4. Once you're happy with the plan, run `npx release-plan prepare`.
 This will edit CHANGELOG.md, bump the version numbers in package.json files, and create a file named `.release-plan.json`.
 Make a PR with these changes.

-5. Once the PR is merged, in a clean local repo at the merge commit, run `npx release-plan publish`. if you need an `otp` for your release you can provide that to the `publish` command like this `npx release-plan publish --otp=123456`
+5. Once the PR is merged, in a clean local repo at the merge commit, run `npx release-plan publish`.
+If you need an `otp` for your release you can provide that to the `publish` command like this `npx release-plan publish --otp=123456`